stefanov-sm/restql/README.md

 $dbConn - the PDO connection
 */
 ```
 must be defined in the file.
-It that will be called to do the post-processing.
+It will be called to do the post-processing.
 Whatever is returned by this function will be put into the service response as 'extra'.

 A sample post-processing file called `demo.postprocess.php` is provided but not referenced in `demo.config.json` and therefore it does not get invoked.
 In order to do so change
 ```json